platima/Ad-Shield_Fix/README.md

 <img align="right" src="https://visitor-badge.laobi.icu/badge?page_id=platima.slashdotadfix" height="20" />

-# 🛡️ Slashdot Ad-Shield Fix for Chrome
+# 🛡️ Ad-Shield Fix for Chrome

-A Tampermonkey script that prevents intrusive ad-enforcement popups and overlay messages on Slashdot while maintaining site functionality.
+A Tampermonkey script that prevents intrusive ad-enforcement popups and overlay messages on Slashdot and SourceForge while maintaining site functionality.

 **NOTE:** This is specifically tested and working on Windows.
 It *should* work on macOS, but this is untested.
 If you are having issues, please see [Troubleshooting](#-troubleshooting).